Egypt eyes minority stake sales of state firms by end-Dec but doubts persist

-CAIRO, Oct 10 (Reuters) - Egypt plans to sell minority stakes in two companies by year-end, ramping up its long-delayed privatisation programme though analysts doubt it is moving quickly enough to convince investors it is serious about opening up the economy.
+CAIRO (Reuters) - Egypt plans to sell minority stakes in two companies by year-end, ramping up its long-delayed privatization program though analysts doubt it is moving quickly enough to convince investors it is serious about opening up the economy.

 The state still controls vast swathes of Egypt’s economy, including three of its largest banks along with much of its oil industry and real estate sector.

-The government plans to sell extra shares in two state firms already trading on the Egyptian bourse, Abu Qir Fertilisers and Chemicals Industries and Alexandria Container and Cargo Handling Co., while retaining overall control, sources familiar with the planned transactions told Reuters.
+The government plans to sell extra shares in two state firms already trading on the Egyptian bourse, Abu Qir Fertilisers and Chemicals Industries (ABUK.CA) and Alexandria Container and Cargo Handling Co.
+(ALCN.CA), while retaining overall control, sources familiar with the planned transactions told Reuters.

-It has been talking for years about privatising these and other companies, but has repeatedly postponed the sales.
+It has been talking for years about privatizing these and other companies, but has repeatedly postponed the sales.

 The central bank also said last week it had selected two banks to advise on the sale of its 99.9% stake in United Bank, a deal it said several years ago would occur by end-2016.